 - Representing 24 states, D.C. & Canada

-- Varied ethnic backgrounds including self-description of, but certainly not limited to: Armenian, African-American, Asian Indian, Chinese, Filipino, Hispanic, Korean, Pakistani, Sri Lankan, and Tongan
+- Varied ethnic backgrounds including but not limited to (as self-described): Armenian, African-American, Asian Indian, Chinese, Filipino, Hispanic, Korean, Pakistani, Sri Lankan, and Tongan

 - Average total MCAT score: 510